citp/privacy-policy-historical/b/bo/boo/booktopia.com.au.md

   * order or purchase Booktopia products and/or services
   * enter your personal information on the Booktopia website or other Booktopia-owned properties;
   * participate in a Booktopia competition;
-  * nteract with us through social media (including Facebook and Twitter);
+  * interact with us through social media (including Facebook and Twitter);
   * register on the Booktopia website/s
   * contact us; we may also keep a record of that contact.
   * We will only collect additional personal information with your consent.